stoarca/phantesta/README.md

 ### new Phantesta(diffPage, options)

+ - `diffPage` is one of:
- - `diffPage` is a node-phantomjs page which is not used for anything else
+   - a node-phantomjs page which is not used for anything else
+   - a selenium driver which is not used for anything else
  - `options` is a dict with the keys
    - `screenshotPath` defaults to `"tests/visual/screenshots"`
    - `goodExt` defaults to `".good.png"`